Tampico High School “Trojans”

 Lost to Durand 20 – 8

-One unforgettable game occured in 1991 in a game against Annawan.
+One unforgettable game occurred in 1991 in a game against Annawan.
 The game was tied 0-0 after regulation and stayed that way into the fifth overtime.
 Annawan scored first and missed their PAT, but Manlius-Tampico tied it back up and made their PAT.
 The end result was 7-6 in Manlius-Tampico’s favor.

 In a game against Bradford in 1988, Tampico accumulated 593 total offensive yards (498 rushing and 95 passing) in a victory, which is the most in school history.